CompileZero/javascript-brush-up/cheatsheets/README.md

 The following example uses the substring() method and length property to extract the last characters of a particular string.
-This method may be easier to remember, given that you don't need to know the starting and ending indices as you would in the above examples.
+This method may be easier to remember, given that you don‘t need to know the starting and ending indices as you would in the above examples.

 ```js